fnaumenko/bioCC/README.md

 ```-a|--align```<br>
 Indicate that input bed files are *alignments*, so density correlation would be performed.<br>
-Since *alignment* may be considered as an 'instance' of *ordinary bed*, in idea both cases should get the same result.
+Since *alignment* may be considered as an 'instance' of *ordinary bed*, in theory both cases should give the same result.
-It is true when the *alignments* as well as the *ordinary beds* have no *ambiguous* reads/features (see ```-–alarm``` option for definition).
+It is true while the *alignments* as well as the *ordinary beds* have no *ambiguous* reads/features (see ```–i|--info``` option for definition).
-But in practice they almost always have, and these ambiguities are resolved by different way.
+But in practice this condition is almost never achieved, and these ambiguities are resolved by different way.
-Consequently the results can be dramatically different.
-This is a reason of this option.<br>
+Consequently the results can be dramatically different.<br>
 In addition, *ordinary beds* are compared using a separate, ultra-fast algorithm.<br>
-If alignments are treated without this option, **bioCC** will print a warning message.<br>
+If alignments are treated without this option, bioCC will print a warning message.<br>
-If *ordinary bed* files have features of different sizes and are treated with this option, **bioCC** will print a cancel message and complete.
+If *ordinary bed* files have features of different sizes and are treated with this option,
+**bioCC** will print a cancel message and complete.
+.

 ```-g|--gen <name>```<br>
 Chromosome sizes file, reference genome library, or single nucleotide sequence.<br>